arif98741/paystation-sdk/readme.md

-xenon/multisms is a universal sms sending library specially for Bangladesh. <br> You can integrate this library in your php application easily for sending sms to any Bangladeshi mobile number. <strong>This is for raw php as well.</strong>
+xenon/paystation is a php library for Bangladeshi  payment gateway provider.
+You can integrate this in your php application and get customer payment using mfs, credit card and so on

 ### Installation

 ```
-composer require xenon/multisms
+composer require xenon/paystation
 ```

 ### Sample Code